t1maaa/Codewars/5kyu/Create Interlaced Spiral Cipher/README.md

 The decode method should return the decoded message as a string with no trailing spaces

+## Technical Details
+Input will always be valid.

 ## Test Examples
 ```csharp
 string phrase1 = "Romani ite domum";